-Best Google Pixel 6 cases 2021
+Get started on your Pixel 6 journey with one of these cases

 The Pixel 6's camera bar may look a little bit Cylon — especially with that bright red accent on the Kinda Coral — but that camera bar also makes it easier to help tell durable from thin cases and help separate the good from the bad.

 For instance, the Caseology Parallax has a thicker bumper around the camera module and a thicker raised lip around the cameras themselves.
-It completely covers the sides and covers the sharp top/bottom edges so that the camera module won't catch on an edge and break during a fall.
-By contrast, Google's official, transparent Google Pixel 6 Case has a lip on the top and bottom edges, but Google preserves the sharp look and leaves the sides of the camera bar exposed.
+It completely covers the sides and the sharp top/bottom edges so that the camera module won't catch on an edge and break during a fall.
+By contrast, Google's official, transparent Google Pixel 6 Case also has a lip on the top and bottom edges, but Google preserves the sharp look and leaves the sides of the camera bar exposed.

 Google's case is more true to the Pixel 6's style, but Caseology's offers more protection.
 Other cases split the difference with a raised lip around the entire edge, but no sloped curves, as we see on the thin and well-textured Spigen Liquid Air Armor.
 And, of course, heavy-duty cases are thicker on the back, so the camera bump doesn't seem any thicker than other phones.
 It's all a matter of which style and level of protection suits you.

-Some case makers are still finalizing their Pixel 6 cases, so we'll be on the lookout for more as they become available, but we've already got quite a fine array thanks to the early arrivals of many name-brand cases.
-Between that rose gold Cosmo Series, myriad-colored Soft Slim, and the tall, dark, and handsome Parallax, there's plenty of ways to jazz up your colorful new Pixel 6.
+Some case makers are still finalizing their Pixel 6 cases, so we'll be on the lookout for more as they become available, but we've already got a fine array thanks to the early arrivals of many name-brand cases.
+Between that blue-green Cosmo Series, myriad-colored Soft Slim, and the tall, dark, and handsome Parallax, there's plenty of ways to jazz up your colorful new Pixel 6.

+Oh, and if you're wondering where Google's first-party case is, well, the texture experience doesn't quite match up with its high price tag, so it's not making the list this year.
+You can get better clear cases — matte or transparent — for half the price, so the only compelling reason left to buy it would be if you want that soft glowing pink.
+If you're after that, I recommend checking out a brand called Ghostek; pink is one of their steadfast colors.

 We may earn a commission for purchases using our links.
 Learn more.